 Hank Epton is an accomplished writer with a background in broadcast, print and online mediums.
 After discovering the art of writing as a television news writer and producer, he briefly moved to newspaper before finding a home writing online.

 Born in Spartanburg, South Carolina, his family lived in both North and South Carolina before returning to the town of his birth.
-He spent his school years there and in the early 1990s began a career as a writer at his hometown CBS affiliated television station.
+He spent his school years there and in the early 1990s began his career as a news writer and producer at his hometown CBS affiliated television station.

-Hank’s interests include indoctrinating his fiancée in the intricacies of SEC football where he continues to follow his beloved South Carolina Gamecocks.
+Hank’s interests include indoctrinating his wife in the intricacies of SEC football where he continues to follow his beloved South Carolina Gamecocks.
 He also has a passion for auto racing which is part of his birthright as a son of the South.
-Additionally he is an intense follower of political news.
-His hobbies include blogging, reading, golf, gardening and cooking— each one offering a limitless amount of knowledge to absorb in his spare time.
+Additionally he is an intense political observer.

 World Trade Center Memorial Offers New Perspective

 “Standing next to the Memorial to those who perished in the North Tower, I looked up 185 feet— just higher than the truck-bomb resistant, fortified concrete base of One World Trade.
 In the post 9/11 world, it is the new design reality for a high-profile building situated on such hallowed ground.”

 I’m an avid gamer— though my choices of games are isolated.
 I just want to race over and over and over again.